 - Keep It Maintained – A poorly maintained home can be harmful to occupant health.
 Some examples are carbon monoxide leaks, unsafe wiring and water and mold in basements.

-Sometimes an eighth principal is added: Keep It Energy Efficient.
 See The 8 Elements of a Green and Healthy Home by the Green & Healthy Homes Initiative.
+Also please check out the Healthy Homes for Healthy Families page by the U.S. Department of Housing and Urban Development (HUD).